 Florence, capital of the Tuscany region, is home to many famous museums, incredible architecture, and a vibrant nightlife.
 Often called the birthplace of the Renaissance, it is a popular destination for those interested in art and culture.
 I don’t think I’ve ever met a person that doesn’t love Florence, so you really can’t go wrong here and more than likely had this on your list before you even landed here.
 If you like wine, do not miss a day trip to wine country!

-Travel by train: Florence (Firenze) → Naples (Napoli), duration ~3 hours Then by ferry or cab
+Travel by train: Florence (Firenze) → Naples (Napoli), duration ~3 hours.

 AMALFI COAST (POSITANO) - 4 nights

 If you know me personally or follow me on Instagram then you know that there is nothing I love more than Positano on the Amalfi Coast.
 John Steinbeck was once quoted saying “Positano bites deep.
 It is a dream place that isn’t quite real when you are there and becomes beckoningly real after you have gone.” and I really could not agree more.
 It is a place you have to see to believe and even then you will hardly believe it is real.
 If there’s one place that I recommend you visit, it’s this.
-It is the most beautiful place I've ever seen, is incredibly charming and glamorous, and is a great place to relax between Florence and Rome.
+It is the most beautiful place I've ever seen, is incredibly charming and glamorous, and is the perfect place to relax between Florence and Rome.

-Travel by train: Naples → Rome, duration ~1.5 hours
+Travel by train: Naples → Rome, duration ~1.5 hours.

 ROME - 3 nights